Describe your image

 Make sure that you view the house before signing any documents.
 If you think the house has any problems, you should make sure that they are resolved before moving in.
 Any money that you pay to your landlord or lettings agency, make sure that you get receipts and always read your tenancy agreement.

-11. How do I apply for Child Benefit or report changes?
+11. How do I apply for EU Settled Status?